 So Which Diet Plans Really Work?

 There is widely-accepted scientific evidence that finds the effectiveness in various commercial weight-loss programs.
-For example, Atkins, The Zone, Weight Watchers, and the Ornish program were modestly effective at reducing body weight after one year.3 Unfortunately, most people didn’t stay on their respective diet.
+For example, Atkins, The Zone, Weight Watchers, and the Ornish program were modestly effective at reducing body weight after one year 3.
+Unfortunately, most people didn’t stay on their respective diet.

-In fact, sticking to a diet is the major problem to every diet plan.
+In fact, sticking to a diet is the major problem with every diet plan.
 Virtually every program, especially the 10 weight loss programs listed above, can help you lose weight in the short term.
-Long-term weight loss, on the other hand, requires that the person stick with it.
+Long-term weight loss, on the other hand, requires that the person sticks with it.
 Take the Biggest Loser diet, for example.
 The Biggest Loser diet was ranked number one by U.S. News & World Report for short-term weight loss (4.1 out of 5) but was ineffective over the long term (2.9 out of 5).

-The reality is that diet and exercise can help you lose a massive amount of weight but it’s simply “not sustainable.”4 To find the diet plans that really work, you have to find the ones you can stick with over the long haul.
+The reality is that diet and exercise can help you lose a massive amount of weight but it’s simply “not sustainable.”
+To find the diet plans that really work, you have to find the ones you can stick with over the long haul.